True-False About Pedestrian Accidents in California

 An Oakland Pedestrian Accident Attorney Can Provide Additional Details

 While this true-false quiz on the relevant legal concepts may be useful, it is essential to retain experienced legal counsel for assistance with the details as they pertain to your unique situation.
 To learn how we can help, please contact Venardi Zurada, LLP to speak to a member of our team.
-We can schedule a no-cost case evaluation with a pedestrian accident lawyer at our offices in Oakland, Orinda, or Redding, CA.
+We can schedule a no-cost case evaluation with a pedestrian accident lawyer at our offices in Oakland or Walnut Creek, CA.